Test & build a project with GitHub Actions

 Branch protection rules

-Pull Requests cannot be merged until the test
+Pull Requests must not be merged until the jobs defined in the CI

-Your workflow should always define a job called test
+workflow have passed.
+You should always define a workflow called CI

 .